lmrshare/lmrshare.github.io/_posts/2018-08-11-Effective-CPP.md

 ```
 >* defalut constructor: Give compilers a place to put "behind the scenes" code such as invocation of constructors of base classes and non-static data members.
 >* defalut destructor: Give compilers a place to put "behind the scenes" code such as invocation of destructor of base classes and non-static data members.
+>* If a constructor is declared in a class, compilers won’t generate a default constructor.
 >* The compiler-generated constructor and copy assignment operator simply copy each non-static data member of the source object over to the target object.
 >* Explicitly disallow the use of compiler-generated functions you do not want.
+>* If you want to support copy assignment in a class containing a reference member, you must define the copy assignment operator yourself.(p37)

 ```